|

 the wounds, penetrating injuries where there is presence of

-internal haemorrhage or haematoma, in such conditions wound
+internal hemorrhage or hematoma, in such conditions wound

 should be left open and should not undergo suturing